sevidmusic/Rig/README.md

 in a browser automatically, simply open a web browser and navigate to [localhost:8080](localhost:8080) manually.

-If everything is working then `Hello World` should be displayed.
+If everything is working then `Hello World` should be displayed in the browser.

 # Commands